natehouk/flow-ai-hackathon-2023/README.md

 **YASS (Yet Another Streaming Summarizer)**

-Yet Another Stream Summarizer, or YASS, is a tool to make live streaming summaries of inputs with the help of a GPT LLM.
+Yet Another Stream Summarizer, or YASS, is a tool to make live streaming summaries of inputs with the help of a Large Language Model (LLM).

 Possible inputs include:
 * Streaming or prerecorded meeting from WebEx